Projects

 Step 3: Establish Rough Grade

-1. Start at the foundation (your highest point)
+1. Start at the foundation (highest point)

 3. Cut high spots and push material into low spots